-Some of the main tests that may be used are described below.
+Some of the main tests that may be used are:

 Hydrogen breath test

-A hydrogen breath test is a simple and useful way of determining if you may be lactose intolerant.
+A hydrogen breath test is a simple way of determining if you may be lactose intolerant.

-You will be asked to avoid eating or drinking during the night before the test.
-When you arrive for the test, a sample of your breath will be tested to find out how much hydrogen is present.
-This is measured in parts per million (ppm).
+This sample of your breath will be tested to find out how much hydrogen is present, measured in parts per million (ppm).

-You will then be given a drink of lactose solution and your breath will be tested regularly over the next few hours to see if the level of hydrogen changes.
+You'll then be given a drink of lactose solution and your breath will be tested every 15 minutes over the next few hours to see if the level of hydrogen changes.

 Lactose tolerance test

-In a lactose tolerance test, you will be given a drink of lactose solution, and then a sample of blood will be taken from your arm using a needle.
-The blood will be tested to see how much glucose (blood sugar) it contains.
+In a lactose tolerance test, you'll be given a drink of lactose solution and a blood sample will be taken.

 Milk tolerance test